 By engaging IT, the CCO and/or CISO will be able to create customized tests that address specific areas of their cybersecurity program that may not be receiving enough attention.

 SEC Risk Alerts: In recent years, the SEC’s Division of Investment Management and OCIE have released a number of risk alerts detailing the most common issues observed during focused cybersecurity exams and guidance on the components of a strong cybersecurity program.
-Some of the areas that this guidance highlights include:
+Some of the areas that this guidance highlight include:

 - Strategies designed to prevent, detect and respond to cybersecurity threats;